codeslayer-787/reading-notes/301/javascript-notes.md

 ## Functional Programming:

-According to Wikipedia, functional programming is a programming paradign - a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+According to Wikipedia, functional programming is a programming paradigm - a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.

 **Pure functions** - They return the same result if given the same arguments or `deterministic`.
 Do not cause any observable side effects.
-In constrast, an impure function uses flobal objects that are not passed as a parameter to the function.
+In contrast, an impure function uses global objects that are not passed as a parameter to the function.
 The result of that is that if one changes the values of global objects, your function will have different results.

 Pure functions do not read external files as the contents may change.
 Functions that rely in random number generators cannot be pure.
 Another characteristic of these functions is that they don't cause any observable side effects such as modifying a global object or parameter passed by reference.